Pacific Fleet Band

 Members of the Pacific Fleet Band during the 2014 Night in Chinatown Street Festival.

 A band member with a member of the Band of the Royal Regiment of Scotland.

 The Pacific Fleet Band is a United States Navy military Band that is attached to the United States Pacific Fleet based at Naval Station Pearl Harbor.
 It performs at civilian/military ceremonies, military parades, and unit/community events.
 It operates under the direct control and supervision of Fleet Band Activities, the official navy music program.
-It is alsk under the operational control of the Commander in Chief, U.S. Pacific Fleet.
+It is also under the operational control of the Commander in Chief, U.S. Pacific Fleet.

 Most band members have musical experience as either performers or instrumental instructors.

 History

 History of naval bands in Hawaii

 Since before the attack on Pearl Harbor, Navy Bands have been stationed in Hawaii either on ships home ported at Pearl Harbor, or attached to Navy shore installations at Pearl Harbor, Barbers Point and Waikiki.
-The most recognized and highly decorated Navy Band associated with Hawaii was Unit Band 22, stationed on board at the time of the Japanese attack on Pearl Harbor, 7 December 1941.
-On the night of 6 December 1941, there was a band competition called the "Battle of Music" at Bloch Arena on Pearl Harbor Naval Station.
-This competition began on 13 September 1941 as an elimination tournament held every two weeks nd featured Navy Bands from capital ships home ported in Pearl Harbor.
+The most recognized and highly decorated Navy Band associated with Hawaii was Unit Band 22, stationed on board at the time of the Japanese attack on Pearl Harbor, December 7, 1941.
+On the night of December 6, 1941, there was a band competition called the "Battle of Music" at Bloch Arena on Pearl Harbor Naval Station.
+This competition began on 13 September 1941 as an elimination tournament held every two weeks and featured Navy Bands from capital ships home ported in Pearl Harbor.
 Four bands were to compete in each round of the tournament with one winner per round selected to perform in the final competition.
-On the morning of 7 December 1941, while the band from played Morning Colors, the Japanese surprise attack on Pearl Harbor occurred.
+On the morning of December 7, 1941, while the band from played Morning Colors, the Japanese surprise attack on Pearl Harbor occurred.
 The entire USS Arizona Band, while at their battle stations were killed in the attack.
 In the weeks to follow, all the bands that had participated in the "Battle of Music" voted to posthumously award the tournament trophy to Unit Band 22, renaming it the "Arizona Trophy."
 Today, the band performs every anniversary in honor of the loss of bandsmen in the attack.